SPbSAT/cirbo/README.md

 Tests are located at the `tests` subdirectory, and should be written for all functionalities of the package.
-Also, directory structure of `tests` should repeat structure of main `boolean-circuit-tool` package.
+Also, directory structure of `tests` should repeat structure of main `cirbo` package.

 ## Pre-commit checks